Jeffrey Epstein autopsy report shows broken neck: sources

 Separately, a team at the jail on Wednesday began an “after action” review, which is normally triggered by significant events such as a prominent inmate’s death, a person familiar with the matter said.

-Reporting by Rich McKay in Atlanta and Karen Freifeld in New York; Additional reporting by Sarah N. Lynch; Editing by Darren Schuettler, Noeleen Walder and Bernadette Baum
+Reporting by Rich McKay in Atlanta and Karen Freifeld in New York and Mark Hosenball in London; Additional reporting by Sarah N. Lynch; Editing by Darren Schuettler, Noeleen Walder and Bernadette Baum